Sadrusha/Sadrusha/README.md

 Hands-on experience with IoT projects and home automation systems.<br>
 Proficiency in embedded systems development and a solid understanding of VLSI concepts.<br>
-A knack for solving real-world problems using innovative tech solutions.<br>
+A knack for solving real-world problems using innovative tech solutions.<br><br>

 🌱 Currently looking for:<br>

 Opportunities to contribute my skills as an intern or full-time engineer in IoT, Embedded Systems, or VLSI domains.<br>

 📫 Let’s connect!<br>

 Feel free to reach out at sadrusha2@gmail.com

 💡 Check out my projects below to see my passion in action.
 Let’s innovate together!<br>